Mammography misses every other cancer in dense breast tissue

 Over the past two decades, peer reviewed scientific studies have demonstrated that mammography misses every other cancer in women with dense breast tissue.

 The figures above are illustrations of the four

-BI-RADS grades of breast tissue density (from left to
+BI-RADS scale of breast tissue composition

 Breast density is one of the strongest risk factors associated with breast cancer